 So What’s In It for the Australian Medicinal Cannabis Industry?

-The first businesses to prove their credentials and define regulatory pathways by gaining registration for their CBD products will not only be ahead of the game, but if these figures bear out, they will also stand to be rewarded rather handsomely for the trouble.
+The first businesses to prove their credentials and define regulatory pathways by gaining registration for their CBD products will not only be ahead of the game, but if these figures bear out, they will also be rewarded rather handsomely for the trouble.

 This reason alone should ensure more than adequate investment in the testing and the data required by law, resulting in the first OTC CBD oils becoming available over-the-counter in Australian pharmacies before very long.